 Kundapur Ghee Roast and Announcing The Kitchen Divas

 - Clean and wash the chicken well.
 Whisk together curd, turmeric, lemon juice and salt.
-Now use this as a marinate for the chicken.
-Rub the chicken well and leave in the refrigerator overnight but a minimum of 4 hours if you don't have time.
+Now use this as a marinade for the chicken.
+Rub the chicken well and leave in the refrigerator overnight, but a minimum of 4 hours if you don't have time.

 - Dry roast the chillies at a medium flame for about 2-3 minutes till they start turning brown and leave a strong aroma.
 Keep aside.

-- Now heat 1/2 tbsp of ghee and add the coriander, fengureek, cumin to it and roast for about 5-6 minutes till the masalas start turning brown.
+- Now heat 1/2 tbsp of ghee and add the coriander, fenugreek, cumin to it and roast for about 5-6 minutes till the masalas start turning brown.

-- Let it cool down a bit and then ground it along with garlic and roasted chillies.
+- Let it cool down a bit and then ground it along with garlic and roasted chillies and other spices mentioned under the masala section.
 This is your ground masala to be used later.

 - Serve hot with neer dosa or as a starter, in my opinion this is a perfect combination to some chilled beer.